Robotech: Warner Bros.

+Sony

-After Harmony Gold and Big West reached an agreement which was signed on March 1, 2021 regarding to the Macross and Robotech franchises, which was announced on April 8, 2021, Big West officially affirmed as part of the deal that they will not to take any opposition on Harmony Gold's upcoming live action adaptation of Robotech.
+On March 25, 2015, the Robotech franchise was acquired by Sony Pictures; on July 3, 2015, Harmony Gold clarified that Sony has the rights to release the film worldwide with the exception of Japan.
+Sony featured a sizzle reel at CinemaCon 2016 with Robotech among its upcoming slate of films, which included a very brief title card.
+After Harmony Gold and Big West reached an agreement which was signed on March 1, 2021 regarding to the Macross and Robotech franchises, announced on April 8, 2021, Big West officially affirmed as part of the deal that they will not take any opposition on Harmony Gold's upcoming live action adaptation of Robotech.
 Both Harmony Gold and Big West will cooperate on future projects for the foreseeable future.

-On April 27, 2022, it was reported that executive producer of Hawkeye Rhys Thomas will be directing the film.
+For the Sony production, James Wan was announced in 2015 to direct a script written with Kurt Johnstad; Andy Muschietti took over the project in 2017 after Wan dropped out to direct Aquaman, with Jason Fuchs writing the screenplay from scratch.
+On April 27, 2022, it was reported that Hawkeye producer and director Rhys Thomas will be directing the film, with duo Art Marcum and Matt Holloway writing.

+In June 2023, artist Col Price posted images on both social media and his official ArtStation page of concept art he was hired to create for the film.
+While only citing "a few years ago" as the time frame of which they were made, Price's images depict an adaptation of The Macross Saga.

+In June 2024, co-owner of the company In Development Ross Olivey posted to LinkedIn that the film was still in development with Sony Pictures Entertainment and its subsidiary Columbia Pictures.
+Olivey gave no details of the work his company provided, other than having created a presentation deck capturing Rhys Thomas' vision for the film and having worked for producer Michelle Stockwell of Thomas' production company.

 Other media

 At the time of its broadcast, Harmony Gold also launched Robotech through a popular line of comics to be followed by novels, role-playing games, toys, and other consumer products.
 With the cancellation of Robotech II: The Sentinels, many of these licensed products were discontinued, and led to a drought of Robotech product through much of the 1990s, except for publishers who continued The Sentinels storyline in print.